HsingTang/compsci308_cellsociety/doc/DESIGN.md

 * **Simulation & XMLParser:**
 The XMLParser reads in the cell shape by parsing text content within the tag 'CellShape' in a model's configuration file, and passes this piece of information to Simulation, who passes it down to UI and cells at their initialization call.
 Thus, in order for a new cell shape to take effect, the string specifying this shape must be provided within the 'CellShape' tag inside the source configuration file.
+* **UI:**
+The UI contains a switch for different cases of cell shapes.
+Based on the specific type of cell shape specified and passed in from the Simulation class through the UI constructor, the UI calculates coordinate values of each Polygon that is displayed, which represents a Cell.
+Each created Polygon is treated the same regardless of shape - they are added to the root, they change fill color based on underlying Cell state, and change state when clicked.

 ### Adding a New Edge Type:
 * **Neighbors:**